What does a Receiving Clerk do?

 - Stable job with clear career progression

-- Opportunity to work in a structured environment
+- Opportunity to gain experience in logistics

 - Cons: